Here’s a quick roundup of some of the news that the industry started off with this week, both domestic and international:

 Lumos Networks revealed some regional business in Virginia this morning.
 Roanoke-based DePaul Community Resources is expanding a longtime relationship with the network operator.
 Lumos has customized a 17-location wide Ethernet WAN spanning the central and western portions of the state.
 DePaul provides foster care, adoption, and services for those with developmental disabilities.

 Two vendors picked up some Italian-derived business this week.
 ADVA says that Telecom Italia is deploying the company’s FSP3000 across its metro networks in Italy, bringing 100Gbps to every major city there.
 And meanwhile, GENBAND won over Telecom Italia’s international services arm TI Sparkle with a piece of Kandy.
 Ok, bad pun, but TI Sparkle will be using GENBAND’s white-label OTT cloud communications platform to power it’s own offerings.

 And in the Far East, China Telecom Global is teaming up with Conversant for CDN.
 The two will be integrating their content delivery network via a CDN Federation, thus giving Singapore-based Conversant deeper reach into China, and providing China Telecom Global with better international connectivity for its content.
+Naoki Urasawa’s Monster is a classic manga work, having proven its potential for complex, intricate storytelling with dynamic tension-building mechanisms.
+A psychological thriller which addresses several moral concerns remains as relevant today.
 China Telecom Global says the effort is “Under the direction of ‘The Belt and Road Initiative’”, which is one of those central planning things the country’s bureaucracy still does.